Want to learn how to start a blog on SiteGround and then make money blogging? Can it even be done?

 How are your visitors going to find your “house”?
 That’s right–you need a domain name to give your blog an address.

 How do you get a domain name?
-You can get it right inside SiteGround for $14.95/year!
-It’s all part of the installation process.
+Keep in mind, you can get it right inside SiteGround for $14.95/year!
+It’s all part of the installation process so it’s very fast and easy.

 Step 3: Fill out your information.